-I was lucky to get an amazing character model from the super awesome Tiffany Ribera-McKay, inspired by a drawing by Fukari on deviantART.
+I was lucky to get an amazing character model from the awesome Tiffany Ribera-McKay, inspired by a drawing by Fukari on deviantart.

 I started with the texturing and shading of the crystal on her necklace.
 I'm using a layered shader in Renderman, mixing my main crystal shader with a glass shader tinted yellow-green.
 I made the textures in Substance Painter.

-I decided to do something different than the art by making it transparent at the top and rougher/more opaque at the bottom.
+I decided to diverge from the art by making it transparent at the top and rougher/more opaque at the bottom.
 I am not married to this look and might go back to the way the art feels a little more.

 Added a dark grey shader for the "string" and a gold shader for the metal.

 I'm putting the crystal on hold and working on the skin displacement for a bit in Substance Painter.
 I was able to use some of the texturing.xyz tileable maps/scans that come for free in Substance Painter for most of the face.
-I would like to learn Mari but I don't think my computer can handle it.
+I would like to use Mari, but my computer can't handle it.

 bottom of nose is too bumpy?